mariano/snakefire/README.markdown

 ### Installing Snakefire ###

+From the path where you have downloaded Snakefire, as root user, do (if you run *Arch Linux*, change the python to python2):

+        $ python setup.py install

 #### Running the developer version ####

 If you wish to run the latest version of Snakefire, without having to